It typically takes not more than 2 minutes to perform the install and configuration.

 You can choose also SharePoint lists that will only store items published from a specific Outlook folder.
 This is useful, when you have a custom form defined for that particular Outlook folder, and you want to be able to publish user defined data collected from the custom form to SharePoint.

-To define a SharePoint list and mapping for a specific Outlook folder, go to Settings menu > ‘Configure SharePoint lists for this folder’:
+To define a SharePoint list and mapping for a specific Outlook folder, go to Personal Settings menu > ‘Configure SharePoint lists for this folder’:

 This Panel shows all the configured SharePoint list mappings done for this particular Outlook folder.

 Click the ‘New SharePoint Link’ button to configure a SharePoint list for use with this particular Outlook folder (e.g., ‘Ongoing Cases’ folder).
 This will prompt you to enter the SharePoint site URL so that you can choose a SharePoint list and perform the mapping between the fields of this particular Outlook folder and that of the chosen SharePoint list.

 Through the mapping tool, you can easily choose which fields from the Outlook items are to be published to the SharePoint list, and map fields between Outlook and the SharePoint list.
 Besides the standard inbuilt fields of the Outlook item type, you can also include any number of user defined fields.
 This mapping feature also allows you to dynamically create new field of the relevant data type in the SharePoint list, so that you can associate it with an Outlook field.